fief-dev/docs/docs/configure/tenants.md

 Each tenant is tied to a **base URL**: each routes, like login or registration, will be derived from this base.
 When you integrate Fief in your application, you'll need this base URL.

-Each workspace has **one default tenant** with a base URL pointing to your root subdomain, like *https://example.fief.dev*.
+Each instance has **one default tenant** with a base URL pointing to your root domain, like *https://fief.mydomain.com*.

-Other tenants gets a path prefix, like *https://example.fief.dev/other-tenant*.
+Other tenants gets a path prefix, like *https://fief.mydomain.com/other-tenant*.

 !!! tip
     You can copy the base URL directly using the clipboard button in the list.